chaobrain/brainscale/docs/apis/compiler.rst

   the associated parameter weights, and the operations that use them.
 - :class:`HiddenPerturbation` summarizes the perturbation of hidden state groups.
   It contains the perturbation function, and the perturbation hidden target.
+- :class:`ModuleInfo` contains the information of the model, including the input, output, hidden, states, jaxpr, and many others.
 - :class:`CompiledGraph` contains the compiled graph of the model, including the hidden state groups, the operations, the parameter weights, the jaxpr of compiled models, and others.
-- :class:`ETraceGraphExecutor` is used to implement or execute the compiled eligibility trace graph.
-  It contains the compiled graph, the compiled model, the execution of the compiled model, and the interface to compute the Jacobian of hidden-group, and weight-to-hidden-group.

 .. autosummary::
    :toctree: generated/